It is pretty much guaranteed that the Jacksonville Jaguars will draft Clemson QB Trevor Lawrence #1 in the 2021 NFL Draft.

 2017 – Patrick Mahomes (2nd QB drafted)

-FACE PALM!
-I will never stop writing, tweeting, and speaking about the fact that Bears GM Ryan Pace traded UP from #3 to #2 to select Mitchell Trubisky.
-At #10, the Chiefs drafted Mahomes, who won NFL MVP in 2018 and Super Bowl MVP in 2020.
-Notably, Deshaun Watson was drafted third, at #12 overall.
-Not an MVP (yet), but a pretty good quarterback.
+I will NEVER stop writing, tweeting, and speaking about the fact that Bears GM Ryan Pace traded UP from #3 to #2 to select Mitchell Trubisky.
+At #10, the Chiefs drafted Mahomes, who won NFL MVP in 2018 and Super Bowl MVP in 2020 and returned tot he Super Bowl in 2021.

 2016 – Dak Prescott (8th QB drafted)